RealImage/testing-challenge-2021/README.md

 * You have to fork the Github repository and raise a pull request to the original repository once you completed the coding part with testcases

 #### Prerequisites
-* Signup in ShareBox using web URL: https://ec2-35-154-146-139.ap-south-1.compute.amazonaws.com/sharebox
+* Signup four new users in ShareBox using web URL: https://ec2-35-154-146-139.ap-south-1.compute.amazonaws.com/sharebox
 * Generate Token using the option available in the ShareBox Website
-* Save the token for automating the APIs of ShareBox
+* Save the token for automating the APIs of ShareBox -> Edit the primaryToken, FirstRecipientToken and SecondRecipientToken in karate-config.js
+* We can reuse the users in DB for primary,firstRecipient,SecondRecipient users but need a fresh token for newaccountToken
+* newAccountToken is used to verify that there are no files present when we call getAllFiles endpoint for that particular account.

-#### Scenarios to Automate (API documentation: https://qubesharebox.docs.apiary.io):
+#### Scenarios Automated (API documentation: https://qubesharebox.docs.apiary.io):
 * Get the list of files in your account
 * Upload any file into your account
 * Check the uploaded files getting listed in your account